dentarg/auth0-blog/_posts/2017-06-30-rottentomatoes-clone-with-graphql-and-auth0.markdown

 In this tutorial, we covered how easy it is to build a product with a backend like GraphCool and add authentication to it easily using Auth0.

-In addition, Auth0 can help secure yourapps with more than just username-password authentication.
+In addition, Auth0 can help secure your apps with more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.